elavoie/ssb-tokens/doc/api.md

 default).
 * `description`: is an optional [SSB Message ID](#ssb-message-id) whose content describes the reason for the transfer.
+* `publish`: is a boolean flag.
+If `true`, immediately publish the operation in the underlying database.
+Otherwise, construct the message but does not publish the message .
+As long as no other message from the same author has been published in the meantime, the constructed message can be published later in the log with `ssb.add` or `ssb.queue` (see [ssb-db](https://github.com/ssbc/ssb-db)).

 #### Log Effect(s)

-If the operation is successful, `author`'s log is extended with the following
+If `publish` is true and the operation is successful, `author`'s log is extended with the following operation:
-operation:

 ```json
 {